stroiman/obsidian-title-sync/README.md

 That makes "Obsidian Filename Heading Sync" much more aggressive than mine.
 E.g., the default settings will:

-- When you change the heading in the markdown "it" will rename the file.
+- Rename the file when you change the heading in the markdown contents.
-- When you open a file without a heading in the contents, it will add one.
+- Insert a heading in the markdown contents when opening a file that doesn't have one.

 I don't want neither of those two behaviours.
 If I change the heading in the markdown contents, it's a deliberate action on my part to have a different heading than file names. (otherwise I would have just renamed the file).
 And creating the heading in the contents is a problem I use templates to solve.

+This also makes this plugin significantly simpler, as there are no edge

 ## TODO (perhaps)